Russia in the Eurovision Song Contest 2016: Internal selection

 On 10 December 2015, VGTRK announced that they had internally selected Sergey Lazarev to represent Russia in Stockholm.
 The announcement occurred during the First Russian National Music Awards, where Sergey Lazarev was named "Singer of the Year".
 Lazarev's selection as the Russian representative was decided upon by the editorial board of VGTRK with the executive entertainment producer of the Russia-1 channel, Gennady Gokhshtein, revealing that a song produced by Philipp Kirkorov had also been selected.
 Lazarev previously attempted to represent Russia at the Eurovision Song Contest in 2003 and 2004 as a member of duo Smash and in 2007, 2008 and 2015 as a solo act.
 Russian media later reported that Lazarev would work with Kirkorov and Dimitris Kontopoulos in order to create his contest song, while choreographer Fokas Evangelinos was selected to develop the stage presentation for the entry.
 Kirkorov previously represented Russia in 1995 as well as composed the 2007 Belarusian entry, the 2008 Ukrainian entry and the 2014 Russian entry, while Kontopoulos had previously collaborated with Kirkorov on all of his composing efforts in addition to composing the 2009 Greek entry and the 2013 Azerbaijani entry.

 The Russian song, "You Are the Only One", was presented to the public on 5 March 2016 through the release of the official music video on YouTube.
 The music video, directed by Konstantin Cherepkov, features Miss Universe Russia 2015 Vladislava Evtushenko.
 "You Are the Only One" was composed by Philipp Kirkorov and Dimitris Kontopoulos, with lyrics by John Ballard and Ralph Charlie; Ballard and Charlie previously co-wrote the lyrics for the 2013 Azerbaijani entry and the 2014 Russian entry.
-The song was also presented on the same day during the Russia-1 evening news programme Vesty v Subbotu.
+The song was also presented on the same day during the Russia-1 evening news programme Vesti v Subbotu.